fairlearn/fairlearn/README.md

 ## Usage

-Clone the repository locally `git clone https://github.com/Microsoft/fairlearn.git`.
+Clone the repository locally `git clone git@github.com:Microsoft/fairlearn.git`.
 Verify that the package works by running `python test_fairlearn.py` in the root.

 The function `expgrad` in the module `fairlearn.classred` implements the reduction of fair classification to weighted binary classification.
-Any learner that supports weighted binary classification can be provided as input for this reductions.
+Any learner that supports weighted binary classification can be provided as input for this reduction.
 Two common fairness definitions are provided in the module `fairlearn.moments`: demographic parity (class `DP`) and equalized odds (class `EO`).
-See the file `test_fairlearn.py` for examples of usage of `expgrad`.
+See the file `test_fairlearn.py` for example usage of `expgrad`.

 ## Contributing